dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ### Metrics {.unlisted .unnumbered}

 The ultimate metric for quantifying the performance of an application is execution time.
 To analyze the impact of the memory hierarchy on system performance, we will also use the following three metrics: 1) CPI, cycles per instruction, 2) DMPKI, demand misses in the LLC per thousand instructions, and 3) MPKI, total misses (demand + prefetch) in the LLC per thousand instructions.
 While CPI has a direct correlation with the performance of an application, DMPKI and MPKI do not necessarily impact performance.
 Table @tbl:metrics shows the formulas used to calculate each metric from specific hardware counters.
-Detailed description for each of the counters is available in AMD's Processor Programming Reference [@amd_ppr].
+Detailed descriptions for each of the counters are available in AMD's Processor Programming Reference [@amd_ppr].

 \small